monospice/laravel-redis-sentinel-drivers/README.md

     ...

     // The default amount of time (in seconds) the client waits before
-    // determining that a connection attempt to a Sentinel server failed 'sentinel_timeout' => 0.100,
+    // determining that a connection attempt to a Sentinel server failed.
+    'sentinel_timeout' => 0.100,

-    // The default number of attempts the client tries to contact a Sentinel
+    // The default number of attempts to retry a command when the client fails
-    // server before it determines that it cannot reach all Sentinel servers
-    // in a quorum.
-A value of 0 instructs the client to throw an exception
+    // to connect to a Redis or Sentinel server.
+A value of 0 instructs the
-    // after the first failed attempt, while a value of -1 causes the client
+    // client to throw an exception after the first failed attempt, while a
-    // to continue to retry connections to Sentinel indefinitely 'retry_limit' => 20,
+    // value of -1 causes the client to continue to retry commands indefinitely.
+    'retry_limit' => 20,

-    // The default amount of time (in milliseconds) the client waits before
+    // The default amount of time (in milliseconds) that the client waits before
-    // attempting to contact another Sentinel server if the previous server did
+    // attempting to contact another Sentinel server or retry a command if the
-    // not respond
+    // previous server did not respond.
     'retry_wait' => 1000,

     // Instructs the client to query the first reachable Sentinel server for an
     // updated set of Sentinels each time the client needs to establish a
-    // connection with a Redis master or slave server 'update_sentinels' => false,
+    // connection with a Redis master or replica.
+    'update_sentinels' => false,
 ],
 ```